 With the recent news of Love Life’s renewal, it’s strangely comforting to know this isn’t the last we’ll see of HBO Max’s romantic drama.
 Love Life certainly didn’t start off in the best way, but by the end this has certainly grown into something pretty decent.
 This honest portrayal of love’s ups and downs between teen years and adulthood has been captured well and the supporting characters each have a compelling enough arc to keep you rooting for them.

-The season finale of Love Life begins three years after the pregnancy test, with Darby and Augie on speaking terms and juggling parental responsibilities.
+The season finale of Love Life begins two years after the pregnancy test, with Darby and Augie on speaking terms and juggling parental responsibilities.
 The arrival of her child Theo has both sharpened and dulled her senses and as she feeds her son, she checks the mail and receives an invitation for a wedding – Sara Yang’s wedding.

 After leaving her son with Claudia for the weekend, Darby heads into church and watches Sara’s beautiful ceremony as she’s wed to her partner Angelo.
 Afterward, she meets both Grant and Angelo.
 The former happens to be a suave, divorced British man whom Darby hits it off with.